intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 1. This tool has been tested on `Ubuntu 22.04` and `Debian 10`.
 It is recommend to use `Ubuntu 22.04`.

-2. This tool can run on bare metal or virtual machine (with nest VM like `Intel VT-x`, detailed in [Section 3.4](#3.4-Run-in-Nested-VM-(Optional)))
+2. This tool can run on bare metal or within a virtual machine using nesting as detailed in [Section 3.4](#3.4-Run-in-Nested-VM-(Optional)).

-3. Please install following packages on Ubuntu/Debian:
+3. Please install the following packages on Ubuntu/Debian.

     ```
     sudo apt install qemu-utils guestfs-tools virtinst genisoimage libvirt-daemon-system libvirt-daemon
     ```
-    If `guestfs-tools` is not available in your distribution, you may need to install some additional packages on Debian:
+    If `guestfs-tools` is not available in your distribution, you may need to install some additional packages on Debian.

     ```
     sudo apt-get install guestfsd libguestfs-tools
     ```

-5. Ensure current login user is in the group of libvirt
+4. Ensure current login user is in the group of libvirt.

     ```
     sudo usermod -aG libvirt $USER
     ```

-6. Ensure read permission on `/boot/vmlinuz-$(uname-r)`.
+5. Ensure read permission on `/boot/vmlinuz-$(uname-r)`.

     ```
     sudo chmod o+r /boot/vmlinuz-*
     ```

-7. The version of cloud-init is required > 23.0, so if the host distro could not provide such cloud-init tool, you have to install it manually.
+6. The version of cloud-init is required > 23.0, so if the host distro could not provide such cloud-init tool, you have to install it manually.
 For example, on a debian 10 system, the version of default cloud-init is 20.0.
 Please do following
 steps: